 Christian Education is vital to the life of Central.
 The Christian Nurture Commission and the Christian Educator work together to develop and oversee programs to nurture all members of our church family in their never ending faith journey.

 Nursery – Our attendants provide special care for infants and toddlers through 2 years of age with simple lessons from Wee Believe for Toddlers.
 (Room 101)

 Preschool – Children that are 3, 4, and 5 years old enjoy Bible stories and activities using the PCUSA Growing in Grace and Gratitude materials.
 They meet in the Preschool room (108) on the first floor with teachers Beth Christ and Corrine Foree.
 The class will begin in fellowship hall for music.

-Elementary – Kindergarten through 5th graders will meet in room 103.
-A member of the teaching team of Suzanne Downs, Josh Powers and Scott Racop will be leading the activities in the Growing in Grace and Gratitude curriculum.
-Each class session begins with music led by Jim Moles in fellowship hall.
+Elementary – Our elementary age children enjoy the activities in the Growing in Grace and Gratitude curriculum.
+Each class session begins with music led by Jim Moles.

 Parents’ Night Out is the second Friday of each month from 5:30 pm – 9 pm.
 Kids come and have dinner, craft, mission, and fun under the supervision of caring church members.
 Parents can go on a dinner date, shopping, or a nap…whatever is needed.
 Church member families only.